Jak and Daxter: The Precursor Legacy: Gameplay

 Jak and Daxter, powered with Blue Eco, have activated a platform to reach the Power Cell sitting on top of the leftward tower.
 The game's considerable draw distance allows faraway locations to be seen from high vantage points.

 Jak and Daxter: The Precursor Legacy is an open world 3D platformer with elements of action-adventure.
 The player controls Jak, who must collect Power Cells to progress through the game's world and ultimately reach the sage Gol in the hope of reversing his friend Daxter's transformation into an ottsel (a fictitious crossbreed between an otter and a weasel).
 The game's world is cohesive and non-linear, allowing free exploration across interconnected areas.

 Jak's basic actions include running, jumping, double-jumping, crouching, and ledge-grabbing.
 Jak can also perform a rolling jump to reach distant platforms.
 Jak's combat moves include a spin attack, a dash-punch, a dive attack, and an uppercut.
 Jak has unlimited lives and three hit points, which are depleted by enemy attacks or contact with environmental hazards.
 Losing all three hit points triggers a death animation and a comment from Daxter before the player respawns in the beginning of the last section of the area they were located in.
 Scattered throughout each area is a magical and powerful substance known as "Eco", which comes in a variety of colors and affects Jak or the environment in special ways.
 Green Eco restores health; Blue Eco boosts speed, activates platforms, and attracts items; Red Eco increases attack power and range; and Yellow Eco enables fireball attacks to defeat enemies or break obstacles.
-In some sections, Jak pilots an A-GraV Zoomer (a hovercraft for races and traversal) and rides a Flut Flut bird to reach high or distant areas.
+In some sections, Jak pilots an A-GraV Zoomer, a hovercraft that can traverse land and water, and rides a Flut Flut bird to reach high or distant areas.

 Power Cells, the game's primary collectible, are earned by completing tasks, defeating bosses, or finding them in the environment.
 Power Cells power the A-GraV Zoomer, which is used to traverse long passes that link certain areas together.
-Precursor Orbs are the setting's currency and can be traded for Power Cells with villagers or ancient statues.
+Precursor Orbs are the setting's currency and can be traded for Power Cells with villagers or Precursor statues.
 Each area includes seven Scout Flies, and a Power Cell is rewarded when all Scout Flies in an area are collected.
 Some of the various missions that reward Power Cells include platforming challenges (such as reaching a high structure), minigames (such as fishing), races, and fetch quests.
 The player's actions in completing tasks have persistent effects, and do not reset upon departing mid-task.